-Since the War this thing has been on the increase.
+Since the war this thing has been on the increase.
 The 'incest motif' in particular appears to find special favour.
 In one of Mr. Noel Coward's dramas mother and son are represented in incestuous relationship.
-There are hordes of other people wno have not the artistic qualities even of Mr. Coward, but who pander successfully to the deprayed tastes.
-Mr. James Agate, British dramatic critic, in his book published last year, tells us that Mr. Somerset Maugham's Our Betters has set a fashion for people without his talent to produce what he calls 'naughty plays.'
-The London stage just now is all but monopolized by these 'naughty plays'.
+There are hordes of other people who artistic qualities even not the Mr Coward, but who pander successfully to the depraved tastes.
+Mr. James Agate, British dramatic critic, in his book published last year tells us that Mr. Somerset Maugham's Our Betters has set a fashion for people without his talent to produce what he calls 'naughty plays.'
+The London stage just now is all but monopolized by these 'naughty plays.'
 Mr. Agate, however, feels sure that this is only a passing fashion and will not last long.
 Let us hope it will not.